 Are you entitled to anything from the property?

-It has long been a social expression to describe two people living together who are not married, but contrary to popular belief the term common-law man and wife has no legal usage under English law.
+It has long been a social expression to describe two people living together who are not married, but contrary to popular belief the old term common-law man and wife now better known as Common-Law Marriage has no legal usage under English law.

 Many people believe that just because they have lived with their partner for some time they automatically acquire rights under the law, however only people who are married or those in civil partnerships can rely on the law when it comes to divorce or dissolve of their marriage.
 It is therefore important to consider all the circumstances carefully, particularly in connection with the owning of property.